astronomer/docs/learn/dynamic-tasks.md

 ## Repeated mapping

 It is possible to dynamically map an Airflow task over the output of another dynamically mapped task.
-In this situation the each mapped task will create one mapped task instance for every mapped task instance of the first mapped task.
+This results in one mapped task instance for every mapped task instance of the upstream task.

 The following example shows three dynamically mapped tasks.